Health and Safety in the Security Industry

 Precautions That Should be Taken

-At ‘Working The Doors’, we wish to strongly reiterate that every security firm should ensure that it is fully compliant with HASAWA regulations and that company specific H&S policies are followed by all staff members, with no exceptions.
+We wish to strongly reiterate that every security firm should ensure that it is fully compliant with HASAWA regulations and that company specific H&S policies are followed by all staff members, with no exceptions.
 This may seem obvious, but health and safety is a very serious issue, especially in relation to the security industry, as the examples listed above can attest.

 We also highly recommend that every security operative (especially those in close contact with the public) get vaccinated against Hepatitis B, Coronavirus, and anything else they deem prudent.
 Flu shots in winter are also an excellent idea.